Ziqing19/LabelPixivBookmarks/README.md

 - The script cannot work and alert a prompt
   - Please take down the prompt and start an issue at Github.
 The problem can be specific

+- In bookmark page of old version UI, the title of images become extremely large
+  - In the old version UI the title of images use h1 tag to present, which is completely ignorant of accessibility and conflicts with the bootstrap css that used to style the page
+  - I have tried to restore the font size of some titles.
+But for those images load asynchronously (like recommended images), there is very little that I can do for now.

 - Whether Pixiv will ban my account for the script
   - The script is basically for self-use and I have limited the speed of sending requests.
 It works properly on thousands of images.